jeremynoesen/VolleyBall/README.md

 ## Demonstration
 ![Demonstration](demo.gif)

+## Building
+There is an included `build.gradle` to allow you to import the project into your IDE.
+To work fully, you will need your own Spigot jar, version 1.16.1 for WorldEdit compatibility.
+This is required due to using NMS code, which the Spigot gradle repo does not include.
+I have commented where you need to change `build.gradle` to allow using the external jar.

 ## Troubleshooting
 Ball not spawning?
 - If you are using world guard, enable armor stand spawning in the region the court is in.